OyvindSabo/compendiums/tiø4146-finance-for-science-and-technology-students/05-capital-structure-and-dividends.md

 - Investors may require costly refinancing.
 - Non-strategic assets may ahve to be sold at emergency prices.
 - Risk-reducing financial instruments may no longer be available from banks.

+A policy of renting offices or leasing equipment reduces the amount banks are willing to lend.
+This is because rented offices and leased equipment offer no security for loans.
+Owned buildings and equipment, however, can serve as collateral and can be taken and sold by the bank in case of an emergency.
+Owning assets, give lower **bankruptcy costs**, and therefore an optimal capital structure with more debt.